The Bassett Neighborhood is a tale of two distinct neighborhoods grouped into one.

 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Madison and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Madison average rent prices in the chart below.

-When we take a look at the two-bedroom comparison from April to May, Madison experienced a 0.42% increase for the price of a two-bedroom apartment.
-The rent price for a Madison two-bedroom apartments currently stands at $1,447.0.
+When we take a look at the two-bedroom comparison from June to July, Madison experienced a -0.83% decrease for the price of a two-bedroom apartment.
+The rent price for a Madison two-bedroom apartments currently stands at $1,431.0.

 Rent prices have increased in Madison over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 3 of the Madison suburbs increased last month.
 On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.